lkbhitesh07/lkbhitesh07/README.md

 <br/>

- - 🔭 I am a python django developer and in love with python.
+ - 🔭 Currently working on some interesting full-stack projects at Oppia Foundation.
- - 🌱 I do open source in my free time which inspires me everyday to learn something new.
+ - 🌱 Co-Leading the Data and Stability team.
- - 👯 I have an affair with Java, doing DSA!
+ - 👯 I have made some projects in python-django which I enjoyed very much.
  - 😄 Always cooking some new different ideas to work upon.
  - 🌱 Well left windows in the altar cuz I realize I like Linux more.
 OOps!
- - 🔭 Love anime! if you too, totally reach out to me, lot to discuss.
+ - 🔭 Love anime! if you too, totally reach out to me, a lot to discuss.
 LOL!
  - 😄 FRIENDS Fan.